You don't need tensors to understand attention

 = 1.9With real LLMs, just like the score function, the value function is usually quite simple, and learned during the training phase.

 And that's pretty close to what we want!
-Just two more small additions: 1) For context, we also pass the last element of the inputs sequence to the score function; and 2) we normalize the output by the total score, so our sweetness level doesn’t grow higher and higher the more fruits we add to our salad.
+Just two more small additions: 1) We normalize the output by the total score, so our sweetness level doesn’t grow higher and higher the more fruits we add to our salad.
 Hmm, yummy 0.633 (= 1.9 / 3) sweetness fruit salad.
+2) For context, we also pass the last element of the inputs sequence to the score function.

 With those in mind, here is our final attention implementation: